-The ultimate goal after bankruptcy is to try and establish new credit with credit unions and banks.
-While you may have a better chance to get credit from finance companies, the credit tradeline from a credit union or bank does look better as you begin to rebuild your credit.
+The ultimate goal after bankruptcy is to try to establish new credit with credit unions and banks.
+While you may have a better chance to get credit from finance companies, the credit trade line from a credit union or bank does look better as you begin to rebuild your credit.

 You will need to work on rebuilding your credit every month.
-Failure to start immediately will only delay your ability to buy a house or finance a car.
-Don't wait.
+Failure to begin immediately will only delay your ability to purchase a house or finance a car.
+Don’t wait.

 Ask the adviser